Understanding Game-Based Learning: Benefits, Potential Drawbacks and Where to Begin

 Game-based learning vs. Gamification

-In game-based learning, teachers incorporate educational activities into their lessons which can help students — independently or through teamwork — to refresh old concepts or solidify new ones.
+In game-based learning, teachers incorporate learning activities through games to refresh old concepts or solidify new ones.

-By leveraging today’s students’ intimate knowledge of game play, teachers can create exciting learning environments that increase student engagement.
+Using the increased knowledge that today’s students have of gameplay, teachers can create exciting learning environments that increase student engagement.

 - Earning badges